 Within the online application, applicants must provide valid institutional e-mail addresses for three (3) references.
 McGill University will send an email to each referee applicants identify on the application form, asking for a reference in support of their application to be admitted.
 Referees will be invited to login to a secure portion of the McGill website where they will be required to answer questions about the applicant and will be given the ability to 1) input (via text box) a reference letter either by typing it in directly or by cut-and-paste from an existing document or 2) to upload a letter of reference in PDF format.

 - PROJECT CONCENTRATION ONLY: Statement of Research Interest and Preferred Supervisor(s): Within the online application, applicants to the Project Concentration are required to concisely outline their proposed area(s) of research interest should they be admitted to this program (1100 character or approximately 250 word maximum).
 Applicants will also be required to list the name(s) of one (1) or more ECP Counselling program faculty member(s), in order of preference, who they would like to supervise their area of research interest(s).
 Applicants should ensure their preferred supervisor has listed expertise in their chosen area of research interest.
-Consult the following website to review the list of ECP Counselling Psychology faculty members and their program areas of expertise: Counselling Psychology faculty members.
+Consult the Counselling Psychology faculty members website to review the list of Faculty members and their areas of research interests and expertise.
+For more info on selecting preferred supervisors, see our Admission FAQs.

 - Submit your application